Vegin Vegan Vegun!

 pinch of salt

-• Chill: Transfer to container, let cool, refrigerate.
+• Chill: Transfer to a container, let it cool slightly, then refrigerate until chilled.

-• Stir: Before use, stir well for a smooth, creamy texture.
+• Stir: Before using, stir well to return it to a smooth, creamy consistency.

 Notes